emqx/cloud-docs/en_US/create/byoc.md

    **Tags (Optional)**: Add cloud resource tags according to your needs for resource management, with up to 10 tags supported.

-6. Review and confirm the information specified in the steps above, and you can also change the project to which this deployment belongs.
-After confirming the information, click **New Deployment**.
+5. Click the **New Deploy** button on the right to launch the deployment.
+This stage will prompt you to review and accept the *EMQX Platform Services Agreement*.
+It's important to thoroughly read the agreement and accept its terms to proceed.

-You will be redirected to the deployment details page.
+6. Accept the terms and it will redirect you to the deployment overview page.

 Next, you can start the deployment by following the steps in the [Run Deployment](#run-deployment) section.

 ## Run Deployment

+On the deployment overview page, the deployment status should be **Waiting for Deployment**.
+At this point, the **Connection Information** will not display any deployment details.
+Click the **Start Deployment** button, and a **Deployment Guide** sidebar will pop up to guide you through the deployment process.
+You can also follow the steps below to complete the deployment.

-You can follow the instructions below to complete the deployment in an Ubuntu 20.04 (AMD64) environment with a public network connection.
+The instructions below shows how to complete the deployment in an Ubuntu 20.04 (AMD64) environment with a public network connection.
 Before you start, copy your TLS/SSL certificates and BYOC license files required for deployment to your Ubuntu environment directory.

 :::: tabs
 ::: tab "AWS"